openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Discussions Micro-frontend (MFE)
 --------------------------------

 The Discussions MFE is included in the Olive release and enabled by default.
 You can control which learners will see it with the waffle flag :code:`discussions.enable_discussions_mfe`.
 To configure course discussions, the :ref:`course-authoring-mfe` must be enabled as well.
+Although the deprecation process for the legacy discussion experiences has not yet started, they could be removed as soon as the next release, Palm.

 .. image:: ../images/olive/discussions.png
     :alt: Learner view of Discussions Micro-frontend